Dutch international hits three to sink Sir Alex Ferguson's side.

 It was clear that urgency was required for the visitors but the first chance of the second half fell to Liverpool as Suarez, who had been unplayable at times in the first , weaved his way through United's defenders once again and nearly chipped Meireles in for a third.
 Sir Alex Ferguson's side held on but they would be largely thankful for some brave goalkeeping from Edwin Van der Sar.

 Things certainly weren't clicking for the league leaders.

-The swagger of the hosts, so evident in the first 45 minutes, had diminished somewhat and it was from this hesitancy that United so nearly clawed one back, with Martin Skrtel nervously hoofing the ball out for a corner.
+The swagger of the hosts, so evident in the first 45 minutes, had retreated somewhat and it was from this hesitancy that United so nearly clawed one back, with Martin Skrtel nervously hoofing the ball out for a corner.
 From that, the ball fell to Berbatov only a couple of yards out but the Bulgarian was unable to breach the excellent Meireles who chested the ball off the line from the striker's header.